Samsung DVE45T3400W Dryer Relay Replacement Guide

 Can I replace just the relay on my DVE45T3400W or must I replace the entire control board?

-You can replace just the relay if you have soldering skills, but replacing the entire control board is recommended for most homeowners.
+While you can replace just the relay if you have soldering skills, for most homeowners, I recommend replacing the entire control board.
 Desoldering requires equipment and experience—a mistake could damage the DVE45T3400W board irreparably, potentially costing more than a full board replacement.
-Complete board replacement is safer and comes with manufacturer warranties.
+Complete board replacement is a safer option and comes with manufacturer warranties.

 What is the correct part number for the DVE45T3400W control board?

 The DVE45T3400W typically uses part number DC92-01624C or DC92-01649C for the main control board, depending on the manufacturing date and revision.
-Check your original board or consult the DVE45T3400W manual to confirm the exact part number before ordering.
-Always verify compatibility before purchasing.
+Always check your original board or consult the DVE45T3400W manual to confirm the exact part number before ordering.
+Verifying compatibility is crucial before making a purchase.

 How long does it take to replace the relay on a DVE45T3400W?